-We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2009-2010 educational progress for the William Beckham Academy.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2009-2010 educational progress for the Jemison School of Choice.
 The AER addresses the complex reporting information required by federal and state laws.
 The school's report contains information about student assessment, Adequate Yearly Progress (AYP) and teacher quality.
 If you have any questions about the AER, please contact us at (313) 873-6473 or email us at AER@detroitk12.org if you need assistance.

-The AER is available for you to review electronically by visiting the following web site www.detroitk12.org/AER or you may request a copy at (313) 873-6473 or email us at AER@detroitk12.org if you need assistance.
+The AER is available for you to review electronically by visiting the following web site www.detroitk12.org/AER or you may review a copy in Jemison School of Choice's office.

-For the 2009-2010 school year, we are in AYP Phase 8.
+For the 2009-2010 school year, we are in AYP Phase 2.
 We did not make Adequate Yearly Progress (AYP) because:

-- We did not meet the 90% attendance rate goal. - Attendance Rates for All Students 83.4%; Black 83.4%; Students With Disabilities 80.2% and Economically Disadvantaged 83.2%. - We did not test 95% of our students

-- Only 71.7% of Students with Disabilities were assessed in English Language Arts and 76.1% were assessed in mathematics. - We did not attain target achievement goals for all subgroups of students in English language arts. - Only 43.8% of our Students with Disabilities met the AYP State Objective in Reading - We did not attain target achievement goals for all subgroups of students in mathematics. - Only 53.1% of Students with Disabilities met AYP State Objective in Mathematics.
+- We did not meet the 90% attendance rate goal. - Attendance Rates for All Students 87.3%; Black 87.4%; Students With Disabilities 85.9% and Economically Disadvantaged 87.6%. - We did not attain target achievement goals for all subgroups of students in English language arts. - o 50% of Students With Disabilities met the AYP State Objective in Reading. - We did not attain target achievement goals for all subgroups of students in mathematics. - o 42.1% of Students With Disabilities met the AYP State Objective in Mathematics.

-Because our school has not made AYP for 9 year(s), we are identified for Restructuring Extended Implementation.
+Because our school has not made AYP for 3 year(s), we are identified for School Improvement Supplemental Educational Services (SES).